PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 For these "short" assignments you will have 24 hours to submit via Blackboard. **Late assignments will not be accepted.** My suggestion is to complete while in-class and submit prior to leaving for the day.
 I will try my best to leave ~10 minutes at the end of class for students to complete during class.

 ### Directions for Students:
-Open a new Microsoft Word Document to answer questions 1-3.
+Open a new Microsoft Word Document to submit answers to questions 1-3.
 The first four lines of your document should contain the following:
 + Your name
 + MMG232
 + Today's date